darafferty/rapthor/docs/source/parset.rst

             <https://linc.readthedocs.io/>`_ pipeline can be directly used with Rapthor.
             See :doc:`preparation` for details.

+    generate_initial_skymodel
+        Generate an initial target sky model from the input data (default = ``True``).
+        This option is ignored if a file is specified with the :term:`input_skymodel` option.
+When this option is activated, an image of the full field is made from the input data (without doing any calibration).
+The initial sky model is generated from the clean components as part of the imaging.

+    generate_initial_skymodel_radius
+        The radius out to which the sky model will be generated (default = None, which results in coverage out to a width of 2 * FWHM of the primary beam).

     download_initial_skymodel
-        Download the initial sky model automatically instead of using a user-provided one (default is ``True``).
-This option is ignored if a file is specified with the :term:`input_skymodel` option.
+        Download the initial sky model automatically instead of using a user-provided one (default = ``True``).
+This option is ignored if a file is specified with the :term:`input_skymodel` option or if generation of the initial model is activated with the :term:`generate_initial_skymodel` option.

     download_initial_skymodel_radius
-        The radius in degrees out to which a sky model should be downloaded (default is 5.0).
+        The radius in degrees out to which a sky model should be downloaded (default = 5.0).

     download_initial_skymodel_server
-        Place to download the initial sky model from (default is ``TGSS``).
+        Place to download the initial sky model from (default = ``TGSS``).
 This can either be ``TGSS`` to use the TFIR GMRT Sky Survey, ``LOTSS`` to use the LOFAR Two-metre Sky Survey, or ``GSM`` to use the Global Sky Model.

     download_overwrite_skymodel
-        Overwrite any existing sky model with a downloaded one (default is ``False``).
+        Overwrite any existing sky model with a downloaded one (default = ``False``).

     input_skymodel
-        Full path to the input sky model file, with true-sky fluxes (required if automatic download is disabled).
+        Full path to the input sky model file, with true-sky fluxes (required if automatic generation or download is disabled).
 If you also have a sky model with apparent flux densities, specify it with the :term:`apparent_skymodel` option.

 	See :doc:`preparation` for more info on preparing the sky model.